possiblyphilip/fracrypt/README.md

 enter a file name to load a key file.

 6 Create Key
-search the mandelbrot set to find a sub window to use as a key
+search the mandelbrot set to find a sub window to use as a key.

 7 Enter Manual Key
-enter the hex value for a key
+enter the hex value for a key.
+This is your key in plain text so be careful with it.

 8 Print Key
-print the hex value of a key
+print the hex value of a key.
+This is your key in plain text so be careful with it.

-9 Quit
+0 Quit